-Winter in Wisconsin can be fun and exciting, but sometimes the conditions can become dangerous.
+Winter in Wisconsin can be fun and exciting, but sometimes weather conditions become dangerous.
 Winter storms can sweep through bringing high winds, large amounts of accumulating and drifting snow, ice, and extreme cold temperatures.
 Being prepared ahead of a storm will help you get through it safely.

 - Extreme Cold (Hypothermia)

 - Carbon Monoxide Exposure

 - Winter Safety Measures for Health Care Providers

 - Wisconsin Winter Weather Toolkit, P-00652—General guidance for local and tribal health agencies.

 - Wisconsin weatherization and heating assistance programs.

 - Focus on Energy income qualified rebates for residential heating.

 Assembling an emergency supply kit for home and vehicle during winter can save your life if there is a severe winter storm or extreme cold event that leaves you without power or stranded in a vehicle.

 Isolated, older adults, and people with disabilities or hearing loss can be unaware of rapidly changing weather conditions.
 They may need help when cold temperatures become unsafe.